etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/making-new-searches.md

 | Line  |  `10`           |
 | Name  |  `documentType` |

 Excellent work!
 You've successfully created and implemented new searches.
-If you're ready to move onto the next stage, please refer to the [next step]().
+If you're ready to move onto the next stage, please refer to the [**Tutorials**](/docs/developer-guide/etendo-rx/tutorials) section.